sotanishy/cp-library-cpp/library/data-structure/disjoint_sparse_table.cpp.md

 A disjoint sparse table is a data structure that can quickly answer range queries on a static sequence of a semigroup $(T, \cdot)$.

-The binary operation $\cdot$ is not required to be idempotent; for idempotent operations, [a sparse table](sparse_table.md) might be faster by a constant factor.
+If the binary operation $\cdot$ is idempotent, a sparse table might be faster by a constant factor.

 Space complexity: $O(n \lg n)$

 ## Template parameters

 - `T`
-    - The type of the elements.
+    - The type of the set $T$.

 - `T op(T, T)`
     - An associative binary operation $\cdot: T \times T \rightarrow T$.